What We Fund

 • Calendar year, as well as multi-year grant requests, are eligible for consideration.

-• Prior grant recipients of Foundation funding are eligible to reapply only after adhering to a 12-month waiting period following grant closure prior to submission of any new request.
+• Prior grant recipients of Foundation funding are eligible to reapply only after adhering to a 12-month waiting period following grant approval prior to submission of any new request.

 • If all of the above criteria are met, grant budgets with no more than 20% of project costs are allocated for indirect costs such as travel.